-Planmeca Oy is a global leader in many fields of health care technology, with products distributed in over 120 countries worldwide.
+Planmeca Oy is a global leader in many fields of healthcare technology, with products distributed in over 120 countries worldwide.
 Our product range covers digital dental units, CAD/CAM solutions, world-class 2D and 3D imaging devices and comprehensive software solutions.
-Headquartered in Helsinki, Finland, we are the largest privately held company in the field of dental equipment and the parent company of Planmeca Group.
-The Group’s turnover in 2018 was MEUR 746, employing nearly 2,800 people worldwide.
+Headquartered in Helsinki, Finland, we are the largest privately owned company in the field of dental equipment and the parent company of Planmeca Group.
+With 4,600 employees worldwide, Planmeca Group companies achieved a combined turnover of EUR 1.2 billion in 2022.

 Our dental care units, imaging devices and software solutions are designed and manufactured in Helsinki, Finland.
 Using the latest technology and the best materials, our products are hand-made and tailored to each customer’s specifications.

 In the era of digital dentistry, our advanced imaging software and digital solutions have been leading the way.
 Superior image quality, low patient dose and ease-of-use are the most important guidelines of our product development.

 Our aim is to create functional, durable and beautifully designed products that stand the test of time.
 Four design principles guide our product development: efficient workflow for professionals, patient and staff safety, patient comfortability and long-lasting aesthetics.